Help

 Component internally uses libcurl for HTTP/HTTPS communication.
 It is used when foo_youtube is selected as Audio decoder or Video downloader.
 Also it is always used at analysis.

-In addition to internal libcurl one can select external DLL to be used by component.
+In addition to internal libcurl one can select external DLL to be used by the component.
 This was primarily done to be able to use different SSL backend (in internal libcurl is used Windows native SSL backend).

 Ready-to-use libcurl with OpenSSL is available on Download page.
 You may also experiment with other existing variants that are available on cURL download page.